 Someone who tells their boss that “everything is fine” might not be telling the truth, but they don’t feel able to open up about their issues.
 This is because the employer has failed to establish strong communication channels with their staff early on.

 Engaging with employees is important for ensuring productivity, as well as retention.
 Without it, people won’t feel comfortable in their job, or even know how to do it.
-Rather than simply asking for help, an employee who can’t communicate with their boss will struggle through on their own.
+Rather than simply asking for help, an employee who can’t communicate with their boss will try to struggle through on their own.
 The result of this is either a bad piece of work or no work at all.
-If there’s no engagement in the workplace, a business will never be able to thrive.
+If there’s no communication, there is no engagement in the workplace and the business will never be able to thrive.
+Antonella Weidman, Digital Marketing Manager at WebTek says,

 Bad Working Environment